AntoineTUE/Moose/docs/examples.md

 These examples all demonstrate how you could use `Moose` to fit emission spectra and (interactively) plot the results with different backends.

+You can find the source files for the interactive notebooks and sample files [via this link](https://github.com/AntoineTUE/Moose/tree/main/docs/examples).

 !!! note "Examples have additional dependencies"
     Note however that these examples may rely on additional dependencies, that need to be installed in your environment if you want to execute them yourself.